jschaf/pggen/README.md

     nullable types for all built-in Postgres types. pggen tries to infer if a column is nullable or non-nullable.
 If a column is nullable, pggen uses a `pgtype` Go type like `pgtype.Text`.
-If a column is non-nullable, pggen uses a more ergonomic type like `string`. pggen's nullability inference in [internal/pginfer/nullability.go] is rudimentary; a proper approach requires a full explain plan with some control flow analysis.
+If a column is non-nullable, pggen uses a more ergonomic type like `string`. pggen's nullability inference implemented in [internal/pginfer/nullability.go] is rudimentary; a proper approach requires a full explain-plan with some control flow analysis.

 -   Lastly, pggen generates the implementation for each query.